eruffaldi/course_openmpgpu/README.md

 # course_openmpgpu
-Learning material for the module about OpenMP and GPU in the Component-Based System Design
+Learning material for the module about OpenMP, TBB and GPU in the Component-Based System Design

 ##Building Notes
 Under OSX OpenMP requires to specify GCC (installed via brew/MacPort) to CMake BUT this configuration cannot be used for CUDA.